• Free shipping on all orders

 The Problem with Overpopulating Snails

-Snails can negatively affect many aquatic environments.
-They may eat live plants within a few hours, and produce a large amount of waste that can lead to foul water chemistry.
-Some species, like the nerite, ramshorn, and bladder snail lay eggs around the tank that look unsightly.
+Snails can negatively affect aquatic environments.
+They can eat live plants in a few hours and produce a large amount of waste that can lead to foul water chemistry.
+Some species, like the nerite, ramshorn, and bladder snails, lay unsightly eggs around the tank.
 The eggs are sticky and cannot be properly removed.

 Some pest snails, such as the bladder snail, can produce hundreds of babies that clutter the tank or pond and make it unenjoyable to view.
-The babies are so small to the point that they are hard to remove.
-Hatchling snails may also dig into the substrate and remain undetected for a while.
+The babies are so small that they are hard to remove.
+Hatchling snails can also dig into the substrate and remain undetected for a while.

-Aside from the negative aspect of freshwater snails, some species have advantages.
-Snails like the mystery, ramshorn, nerite, and trumpet snails make a good clean-up crew.
-They feed off dead plants that would otherwise be left in the water to decay which will result in high levels of ammonia.
+Aside from the negative aspects of freshwater snails, some species have advantages.
+Snails like the mystery, ramshorn, nerite, and trumpet snails make good clean-up crews.
+They feed off dead plants that would otherwise be left in the water to decay, which will result in high levels of ammonia.
 Snails also feed off fish waste and debris.
-Some snails even take a liking to algae which they will readily munch on to keep the aquarium algae-free.
+Some snails even take a liking to algae, which they will readily munch on to keep the aquarium algae-free.

 Assassin Snails – Alternative to Fish